When will camp start and end in 2018?

 Can children come to camp?
 What activities are available for them?

 Children are welcome with an adult who is responsible for them.
 Children under 5 years of age come for free.
-If there is sufficient interest, we may be able to offer a children's program for an hour or two a day.
-Contact Byron at firstname.lastname@example.org for more information and to connect with other parents for playgroup and other options.
+We will have a children's program for an hour or two every day this year!
+Contact Byron at email@example.com for more information.

 Can someone assist me with getting to camp?